Controlled rehearsal proof

 A bounded Rails change is completed

-PR #8 delivers a tiny /factory-proof change through the full governed work anatomy.
+PR #8 delivers a small bounded /factory-proof change through the full governed work anatomy, showing the kind of controlled work item that can seed customer-specific operating guidance.

 The PR body follows the public 01-08 structure

-PR #8 uses a production-style governed PR body with prompt/run log, criteria, playbooks, preflight, risk, verification, evidence, and AI usage.
+PR #8 uses a production-style governed PR body with prompt/run log, criteria, playbooks, preflight, risk, verification, evidence, and AI usage so reviewers can see what they are being asked to trust.

 Full evidence remains committed